2001 German Grand Prix: Race

 Burti and Michael Schumacher were not injured but their cars had been damaged beyond repair, and raced their team's spare vehicles.
 The Minardi cars underwent further repairs and both drivers started on the grid for the restart at 14:24 local time.
 Michelin instructed teams that ran their tyres to change them due to the risk of a puncture.
 Barrichello's rear wing was replaced after Häkkinen made contact with him, for which the latter apologised.
 At the restart, Montoya and Ralf Schumacher again held their positions, while Häkkinen led the Ferrari cars and his teammate Coulthard entering the first corner.
-Further down the field, De La Rosa lost control of his Jaguar as he braked late into the Clark chicane entry and hit Heidfeld's car.
-Both De La Rosa and Heidfeld retired from the Grand Prix.
+Further down the field, De la Rosa lost control of his Jaguar as he braked late into the Clark chicane entry and hit Heidfeld's car.
+Both De la Rosa and Heidfeld retired from the race.
 Michael Schumacher took third from Häkkinen into the same area.
 Going into the stadium section, Barrichello passed Coulthard on the outside for fifth after a short battle for the position.
 Verstappen moved from 20th to 11th by the first lap's conclusion, while Button made up five positions over the same distance.
 As the drivers completed lap one, Montoya led Ralf Schumacher by 1.4 seconds, who was followed in turn by, Michael Schumacher, Häkkinen, Barrichello, Coulthard, Räikkönen and Irvine.

 Rubens Barrichello (pictured in 2002) finished second.

 Montoya began to gradually pull away from Ralf Schumacher.
 Bernoldi passed Fisichella for 15th on lap two.
 Barrichello overtook Häkkinen on the outside on the straight leading to the Ostkurve chicane for third a lap later.
 Further down the field, Button lost 13th to a pass by Panis during the same lap.
 On lap five, Panis overtook Zonta for 12th, while Bernoldi passed Button for 14th.
 At the Senna chicane on lap six, Barrichello moved to third position after Michael Schumacher was instructed to let Barrichello past so that his teammate could overtake the McLaren and still switch places if required.
 On the same lap, Zonta went into the rear of Verstappen's car, causing Zonta to lose his front wing.
 Verstappen fell behind Panis after the collision.
 Zonta made a pit stop for repairs, but retired after driving one exploratory lap due to major damage.
 Verstappen made his pit stop and rejoined at the back of the field.
 Alesi passed Burti for 15th on lap nine, and Panis overtook teammate Villeneuve for tenth the following lap.
 On the tenth lap, Panis unsuccessfully attempted to overtake Trulli for ninth on the inside.
 Panis unsuccessfully again tried to pass Trulli on the outside during the following lap due to a lack of straight line speed.
 During the twelfth lap, Panis passed Trulli on the outside at the Clark chicane by braking later than Trulli in his third attempt.
 Trulli slipstreamed Panis before spinning at the Ostkurve corner trying to reclaim ninth.
 He fell to 17th.